Go to content

 Suspension tours by modality and type of use

-[Captation Id = "Attachment_6439" Align = "Alignnone" Width = "744"]Mountain bike Photo: Depositphotos[/caption] We have already explained that the tireless evolution of the Mountain Bikes is making the length of the route of certain modalities vary.
-Next we explain what tours carry the mountain bicycles currently according to their modality.
+We have already explained that the tireless evolution of the Mountain Bikes is making the length of the route of certain modalities vary.

 Cross country

 The conventional Mountain Bike for circuit or unleavened routes has increased the suspension routes in its serial models, with direct influence of the competition.
 Of the 80 mm and 100 mm of past seasons it has increased to 110 mm and 120 mm in most doubles and also in some semi -rigid.
-It is a new XC concept called Down Country and that has invaded the assemblies of the World Cup and marathon tests.
+It is a new concept of XC called Down Country and that has invaded the assemblies of the World Cup and marathon tests.
 The picture contains the weight, although a slight increase in the larger size of the fork or shock absorber is inevitable.
 But the absorption and control gain in declines and obstacles is notorious.

 Trail